Shahed70/Chattogram-Laundry/README.md

 This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)

-#A brief introduction on this this project;
+# A brief introduction on this this project;

-This is a simple project of online laundry service.
+This is a project of online laundry service.
 There are some interesting one click services under this project.

-Home page: Home page has 7 different section including a big footer section
+### Home page: Home page has 7 different section including a big footer section

 *Top banner with a project related video
 *Services section